Sheerabth/Sheerabth/README.md

 ## Hello!
 I'm Sheerabth O S
-I am currently pursuing Master's degree in Software Systems.
+I am currently pursuing a Master's degree in Software Systems.
 My area of interest is Backend Web Development.
 I am currently exploring Cloud Computing and Internet of Things!
 I have been working with Python and Java lately.

 You can find me on <a href='https://www.linkedin.com/in/sheerabth-o-s-57166a190'/>Linkedin</a>.